Dazzae-exe/Dazzae-exe/README.md

 ### Hi there! 👋🏻
 I am a Software Developer from Venezuela who loves coffee and react.
-I like to practice code on Codedex in my free time.
-I wonder if I would get a nice idea for my startup someday...

 ### What am I learning?
 I am learning TypeScript and more about building with Aurelia Framework.